jrhea/prysm/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read [CONTRIBUTING.md](https://github.com/prysmaticlabs/prysm/blob/develop/CONTRIBUTING.md).
 - [ ] I have included a uniquely named [changelog fragment file](https://github.com/prysmaticlabs/prysm/blob/develop/CONTRIBUTING.md#maintaining-changelogmd).
-- [ ] I have added a description to this PR with sufficient context for reviewers to understand this PR.
+- [ ] I have added a description with sufficient context for reviewers to understand this PR.
+- [ ] I have tested that my changes work as expected and I added a testing plan to the PR description (if applicable).